codepath/android_guides/Configuring-ProGuard.md

 ### Troubleshooting

 If you wish to confirm whether ProGuard is preserving certain annotations or classes, you can review the `.apk` package that gets created to check.
-The first step is to download the [dex2jar](http://sourceforge.net/projects/dex2jar/files/) program and use it to decompile the Dalvik code (`.dex` file) to a `.jar` file.
-Converting it to a `.jar` file allows other reverse engineering tools to inspect the code:
+The first step is to download the [dex2jar](http://sourceforge.net/projects/dex2jar/files/) program and use it to decompile the Dalvik code (`.dex` file) to a Java archive file (`.jar` file).

 ```bash
 wget http://sourceforge.net/projects/dex2jar/files/dex2jar-2.0.zip/download -O dex2jar-2.0.zip